-Twice a year, we meet (light meal provided!) to discuss the upcoming season and get feedback on how events or the whole marshalling structure can be improved.
+Once or twice a year, we meet (light meal provided!) to discuss the upcoming season and get feedback on how events or the whole marshalling structure can be improved.

 Because of the value they offer, PPA marshals are often called upon to assist at other bigger events such as the Die Burger Cycle Tour.

 Interested?
 Email Jannis now!